Updated on 19th August, 2019

 “You’re going to LOVE Gozo, don’t miss it,” I was repeatedly told by friends who had visited Malta before I had and knew of my love of villages, slow food, and the rustic charms of countryside living.
 They were right.

-The second largest island in the Maltese archipelago (Malta, being the largest), Gozo, home to a population of just 30,000, called Gozitan, not Maltese, was perhaps my favorite part of the country.
+The second largest island in the Maltese archipelago (Malta, being the largest), Gozo, home to a population of just 30,000, called Gozitan, not Maltese (the difference is important to acknowledge unless you want to offend a Gozitan), was perhaps my favorite part of the country.
 By the way, the name Gozo translates to ‘joy’ and to me, the name is certainly fitting.
 Just an easy ferry ride away from its sister island of Malta, Gozo couldn’t be more different with rolling fields, rustic farms, hilltop villages, ancient sites, gorgeous bays, and days that somehow feel less rushed, though that just might be the excellent Gozitan wine.

 1. Visit the Pre-historic Ggantija Temples